 What Real Students Say

-"The Radiation Safety program at EITC is a great opportunity to learn a new career in a rapidly expanding field.
+"The Radiation Safety program at EITC (CEI) is a great opportunity to learn a new career in a rapidly expanding field.
 In just one year I increased my knowledge and my income!
 I would highly recommend it!
 Thanks EITC!" - Rhonna Housel - former student

 Admissions Counselor Health Professions